Design Your Dream Basement: Creative Ideas and Layouts for Maximizing Your Space.

 Carpeting is generally not recommended for basements as it absorbs moisture and can easily lead to mold and mildew growth.
 However, new carpet technologies using synthetic fibers are more water-resistant.
 Look for low-pile carpets labeled as mildew and mold-resistant.

 Ceramic or porcelain tile is an excellent waterproof flooring option for basements.
-It’s easy to clean and extremely durable.
-Use larger grout lines, at least 1/8 inch, to allow for subtle concrete floor movement.
+It’s easy to clean and highly durable.
+Use more prominent grout lines, at least 1/8 inch, to allow for subtle concrete floor movement.
 Match grout color to tile color for a seamless look.

 Luxury vinyl tile (LVT) mimics the look of natural materials like stone and hardwood but is 100% waterproof.
 Many LVT options are textured for traction and slip resistance.
 Install perimeter foam strips to allow for concrete expansion.